Policy

 An adjustment is made when the WSIB receives the new information.
 The adjusted long-term average earnings are retroactive to the beginning of the 13th week of benefits.

-If the adjustment results in a lower rate, a benefit-related debt is created and may be recoverable, see 18-01-04, Recovery of Benefit-Related Debts.
+If the adjustment results in a lower rate, a benefit-related debt is created and may be recoverable, refer to 18-01-04, Recovery of Benefit-Related Debts.

 Obligation to provide information